telerik/xaml-docs/controls/radmap/features/visualization-layer/heatures-clustering.md

 The __DefaultClusterGenerator__ class also provides several methods which can be overridden in order to further customize the clustering algorithm.

 * __CreateCluster(Location center, object item):__ This method creates a cluster at the specified location.
-* __IsItemInClusterRegion(ClusterData cluster, MapObjectInfo info, int zoomLevel):__ This method check if data item belongs to a given cluster.
+* __IsItemInClusterRegion(ClusterData cluster, MapObjectInfo info, int zoomLevel):__ This method checks if a data item belongs to a given cluster.
-* __RegenerationNeeded(ClusterData cluster, int zoomLevel): This method can be overridden so you can customize if given cluster should be regenerated at a given zoom level.
+* __RegenerationNeeded(ClusterData cluster, int zoomLevel)__: This method can be overridden so you can customize if given cluster should be regenerated at a given zoom level.
 The default value is __true__.

 ## The ClusterData object